The Ultimate Guide to Email Templates – Everything You Wanted to Know!

 Coming to the second type of emails, HTML emails are the feature-rich version of plain text emails.
 Irrespective of using <div> or <table>, HTML emails have a structure, which can be manipulated to create an attractive email like this by Uniqlo:

-Or an out-of-box email design like this one by Random Penguin House:
+Or an out-of-box email template design like this one by Random Penguin House:

 The advantage of using HTML emails are: